Summing Up: 3 Easy Steps to Start a PCNA Chapter

 It is important to determine the need for a local chapter in your area.
 Chapters provide the opportunity for additional education and networking among colleagues.
-Additionally, be sure to determine that there are a sufficient number of members and potential members in the geographical area to support the formal structure of a chapter (at least 25).
+Additionally, be sure to determine that there are a sufficient number of nurses in the geographical area to support the formal structure of a chapter (at least 20).

 - Establish proposed boundaries of the new chapter.
-Keep in mind the travel time to meetings (≤ 1 hours by car) and proximity of other chapters.
+Keep in mind the travel time to meetings (less than 1 hour by car) and proximity of other PCNA chapters.

-- Determine current membership in your area by asking the National Office for a printout of members within the proposed boundaries.
-(Please include a zip code and mile radius).
-Email your request to Mariel Snyder.
+- Determine the current PCNA presence in your area.
+Ask the national office to send you a list of potential chapter members within the proposed boundaries.
+(Please include a zip code and mile radius.
+Email your request to Mariel Snyder.)
 The National Office cannot disclose email addresses of PCNA members, but a list of names will give you a good idea of potential chapter members in your area.

-- Determine potential membership by collecting the name and contact information of individuals who might be interested in joining the regional chapter that you know through work and friends.
+- Determine potential chapter membership by connecting with individuals who might be interested in joining the regional chapter that you know through work and friends.

 Step 2- Identify Leadership

-- It is important to have support from colleagues in chapter start-up.
-Identify 1-3 individuals who could commit to spend time planning chapter events.
+- It is important to have support from colleagues in starting a chapter.
+Identify 1-3 individuals who can commit to spending time planning chapter events.

 - If you do not have any colleagues interested in filling leadership roles, you can determine potential leadership by sending an email out to PCNA members asking for interested folks to step forward.
 Mariel will help you set this up.

 - To read more on chapter leadership, check out Chapter 5.
 Chapter Structure-Organization